 This sheet is about exposure to e-cigarettes in pregnancy and while breastfeeding.
-This information should not take the place of medical care and advice from your healthcare provider.
+This information is based on published research studies.
+It should not take the place of medical care and advice from your healthcare provider.

 What are e-cigarettes?

-Electronic cigarettes, or e-cigarettes, are battery operated devices that heat a liquid solution into an aerosol (a fine spray) that you inhale (breath in), like you would inhale tobacco smoke from a traditional cigarette.
-E-cigarettes are known by many different names.
-They are sometimes called “e-cigs,” “e-hookahs,” “mods,” “vape pens,” “vapes,” “tank systems,” and “electronic nicotine delivery systems (ENDS).”
+Electronic cigarettes, or e-cigarettes, are battery-operated devices that heat a liquid solution into a fine spray (aerosol) that you inhale (breathe in), like you would inhale tobacco smoke from a traditional cigarette.
+E-cigarettes are known by many different names, such as “e-cigs,” “e-hookahs,” “mods,” “vape pens,” “vapes,” “tank systems,” and “electronic nicotine delivery systems (ENDS).”
 Using e-cigarettes is sometimes referred to as “vaping.”

-The solutions in e-cigarettes can include chemicals such as nicotine, propylene glycol, ethylene glycol, polyethylene glycol, diacetyl, and/or glycerol; and heavy metals such as nickel, tin, and/or lead.
+The solutions in e-cigarettes can include chemicals such as nicotine, propylene glycol, ethylene glycol, polyethylene glycol, diacetyl, and/or glycerol, and heavy metals such as nickel, tin, and/or lead.
 Artificial flavorings might also be added.
-E-cigarettes might also have contaminants that could pose a risk to both the health of the person using the e-cigarette and a pregnancy.
+E-cigarettes can have contaminants that could pose a risk to both the health of the person using the e-cigarette and a pregnancy.

 I use e-cigarettes.
 Can they make it harder for me to get pregnant?